Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 WiFi is not widespread but is generally available in guest houses.
 If you are staying in Zim for a while, or just need to access the internet often, the best idea is to buy a local SIM card.
 Buying data traffic is fairly inexpensive but if you are in more remote areas the signal is often absent.
 The most convenient thing is to buy the “daily” options.

-The main telephone operator is EcoNet, by activating the SIM Card you can also activate the EcoCash account, a virtual payment method that is very common in the country (due to lack of cash we mentioned earlier).
-There are many kiosks where you can then deposit cash into your account and use them to pay just about anywhere.
+The main telephone operator is EcoNet, by activating the SIM Card you can also activate the EcoCash account, a virtual payment method that is very common in the country (due to the lack of cash we mentioned earlier).
+There are many kiosks where you can then deposit cash into your account and use it to pay just about anywhere.
 Just type in a code followed by the payee’s phone number to send money.
 You can find more information on the official site.

 Entry Visa for Zimbabwe